Why some drivers always have a clean car interior — and the simple habits behind it

-Remove Your Items from the Car
+Remove your items from the car

 A messy car often starts with too many personal items left inside.
 Old parking tickets, takeaway coffee cups, and miscellaneous items can accumulate quickly.
 Removing everything that does not belong in the car is the first step to a clean space.
 Use a small storage box to keep essential items organized.
 Less clutter means less stress when it is time to clean.
 You can also create a habit of removing unnecessary items daily to avoid this issue.

-Remove Mats and Clean the Carpet
+Remove mats and clean the carpet

 Just make sure to let the mats dry completely before putting them back, or you’ll end up with a damp, musty smell.
 And don’t forget to vacuum under the mats too, there’s always hidden stuff under there.
 Trust me, once it’s all clean, your car will feel way fresher.

-Clean the Upholstery
+Clean the upholstery

 Dust, fingerprints, and smudges can quickly make car windows look cloudy, affecting both appearance and visibility.
 To keep your view crystal clear while driving, use a streak-free glass cleaner along with a microfiber cloth, which helps avoid leaving marks behind.